Free Types of Rocks Worksheet

 These worksheets are not only interactive and fun but also super educational.
 Plus the answer sheet is included.

-Fun facts about rocks that the kids will enjoy
+Fun facts about rocks for kids

-Learning about rocks can be fun, make sure you share some of these fun facts with your students:
+Learning about rocks can be fun, so make sure you share some of these fun facts with your students:

 - Did you know that the Earth’s oldest rocks are over 4 billion years old?
 That’s even older than dinosaurs!